• OpenMindTours on Instagram

 The same goes for the architectural barriers present in some museums, which require the right attention to be addressed in advance, perhaps with the use of special lifts, operated on request by the museum staff.
 Even public and private transport still presents some difficulties.

-The choice of a Rome tour for seniors with limited mobility and disabled could be the best way to explore the beauty of the city, thanks to an expert tour guide who will allow you, safely, to venture among the main accessible attractions of the capitol of Italy.
+The choice of a Rome tour for seniors also with limited mobility could be the best way to explore the beauty of the city, thanks to an expert tour guide who will allow you, safely, to venture among the main accessible attractions of the capitol of Italy.

 Accessible transportation in Rome

 As mentioned, difficulties persist with the use of transportation in the capital, especially public transportation.
-Travel in Rome, which is not always easy due to its extensive area, requires infrastructure and transportation adapted to the needs of people with limited mobility.
+Travel in Rome, which is not always easy due to its extensive area, requires infrastructure and transportation adapted to the needs of wheelcair users.

 As far as public transportation is concerned, the vast majority of the bus fleet is equipped with a fold-down platform and dedicated space to facilitate access and travel for wheelchair users, as are 70 percent of streetcars.